Call Or Text:

 Governments and organizations created initiatives to prevent food waste in the supply chain.
 There were various strategies used, such as redirecting excess food to nonprofit organizations and the implementation of food waste technology to reduce waste during production and distribution.
 One of the landmark acts during this time was the Bill Emerson Good Samaritan Food Donation Act.
 This act protects people and organizations from liability when donating to non-profit organizations, therefore encouraging organizations to donate food to charities.

-Composting food waste was also promoted, as it reduces landfill use, creates nutrient-rich soil amendments, and reduces the carbon footprint.
+Turning food waste into compost was also promoted, as it reduces landfill use, creates nutrient-rich soil amendments, and reduces the carbon footprint.
 All of these initiatives made way for new regulations and technology, as we’ll see below.

 The 21st Century: Technological Advances and Policy Shifts (2000s-Present)